Sigvah/DAT250_experiments/7-expass-code/expass7.md

 First tried to use docker, but that was a bit stress so I downloaded it instead.
-Arch has a nice guide, but I had to restart (or logout maybe) to be able to start rabbitqm, next problem was connecting to localhost:5672
+Arch has a nice guide, but I had to restart (or logout maybe) to be able to start rabbitqm, next problem was connecting to localhost:5672.
+After trying a few things I ended up changing the conf file "nodename=rabbit@sigvearch" to "nodename=localhost" which apprently has some problems according to arch wiki.
+Then after some googling a found "rabbitmq-plugins enable rabbitmq_management" which let me open localhost:15672.